iodigital-com/io-technology/data/blog/i-dont-want-to-leave-my-terminal.md

 ## Cryptocurrency Information

-Cryptocurrency markets are known for their rapid fluctuations, and stay updated on the latest prices and trends is essential for traders and enthusiasts. `curl rate.sx` is a handy tool that allows you to retrieve cryptocurrency information directly from the terminal.
+Cryptocurrency markets are known for their rapid fluctuations, and staying updated on the latest prices and trends is essential for traders and enthusiasts. `curl rate.sx` is a handy tool that allows you to retrieve cryptocurrency information directly from the terminal.

 To check the price of a specific cryptocurrency on a specific date, use the following command: